 The slaying of a ferocious dragon by St. George is an extremely common motif in medieval art.
 Various European artists interpreted the dragon differently, depending on local knowledge and lore.
 A wonderful medieval depiction is seen at the Palau de La Generalitat in Barcelona Spain.
 St. George’s Chapel contains an altar cloth illustrating St. George’s slaying of a dragon.
 The depiction bears an amazing likeness to the Nothosaurus, a semi-aquatic reptile (comparison below).
 Notice the correct-size, the crocodilian body style, and the fascinating long, curved teeth at the front of the jaw that gives way to finer dentition towards the back.

 Some of the beautiful French chateaus built at the close of the Middle Ages and early 1500s have dramatic dragon illustrations carved into their walls, ceilings, and furniture.
-Called “salamanders,” based on the legend that these creatures could survive fire, they became especially popular decorative elements on construction during the reign of Francis I. These include Château de Chambord, Château de Blois, and Château Azay-le-Rideau.
-Note the similarities in the dragons and their resemblance to dinosaurs like Plateosaurus and Thecodontosaurus.
-A number of furnishings depict the same dragon, like the antique French pot below to the right.
+These include Château de Chambord, Château de Blois, and Château Azay-le-Rideau.
+Called “salamanders,” based on a legendary salamander that could survive fire, they became especially popular decorative elements on construction during the reign of Francis I. Often they are portrayed actually as a fire-breathing dragon, like the biblical Leviathan.
+A number of features make these “salamanders” different from the amphibians we know by that name today.
+They are depicted with long necks, scales, prominent teeth, powerful claws, and an upright posture.
+The form is much closer to the reptilian dragon depictions common in European art from that period.
+Note the similarities among these “salamander” dragons below and their resemblance to dinosaurs like Thecodontosaurus, Plateosaurus or Baryonyx (whose fossils are found in multiple locations around Europe).
+A number of royal household furnishings from that time also depict a similar dragon, like the antique French pot below to the right.
 A tapestry at Château de Blois portrays a dragon (and its baby) with gnarly horns on its head that are reminiscent of the dinosaur Dracorex hogwartsia.
 [Photo credit: Don Patton.]

 In Rome there is similar artwork on the outside at the Church of St. Louis of the French.
 This served for many years as the national church of France in Rome and was completed in the 1580s.
 Notice on the dragon artwork (to the left) the long neck, tridactyl feet, long tail, neck frill, the scales, and especially the dinosaurian-looking legs.
-They drop down straight, rather than being splayed out parallel to the ground like a lizard’s legs.
+They drop down straight, rather than being splayed out parallel to the ground like a salamander or lizard’s legs.
 Though exposed to the elements on the exterior of the church, the detailed work has been remarkably well preserved over nearly five centuries!
 Click to enlarge this amazing dragon carving.